In the last 12 years, around 1,500 people died in road rage accidents. Police departments warn that road rage accidents happen more often every year.

 A natural reaction to frustration while driving is the urge to correct other drivers.
 Did the guy on your left drift into your lane a little?
 He might have noticed because his attention was focused elsewhere.

 The other driver’s inability to hold their car steady while looking left isn’t your problem.
-Your reaction to how they drive is all you have control of in this situation.
+Your reaction to how they drive is all you have control over in this situation.
+Of course, certain San Antonio Motorcyclists tend to take their road rage overboard and it could hurt poor fellow motorists like you.
+If someone crashes into you or drives recklessly near you, and you get injured, do not hesitate to take legal action.

-If you believe they’re a danger to you, safely move your car away.
+If you believe they’re a danger to you, first try to safely move your car away.
 Yelling or honking can turn an honest mistake into a road rage incident.

 Are You Projecting Your Problems onto The Other Drivers?